burningraven06/bookgossip/README.md

 BookGossip is an online platform for book readers to
   - Have Discussions on notable Books
   - Publish Reviews of Books
-  - Get Scoops of their Favorite Books and Authors
+  - Get Scoops of their Favorite Books & Authors

 ### Features List